Serving With Excellence

 The Ministry of Serving With Excellence

 Servants have such an incredible ministry opportunity.
 They have the power to make an enormous impact in the lives of those for whom they serve, by simply going above and beyond.
 In Colossians 3, Paul wrote, “Whatever you do, work heartily, as for the Lord and not for men” (Colossians 3:23).
 He addresses the attitude of the servant.
-Give it your all.
-Serve with everything you have, and invest love into your work, because when you do, you pave the way for the Holy Spirit to speak to the heart of those being served.
+Your heart’s full effort in serving opens the door for God to touch those you serve with His love.
 Again, When you serve with excellence, you gain the attention of the Holy Spirit who will then use what you have served in love, to speak to the heart of the one being served.

 You have no idea how the Holy Spirit will minister to their heart, and that’s OK.
-That’s not your job.
-That’s his role.
+That’s His role.
 Your job is “work heartily, as for the Lord“, doing so with love and passion.
-Trust him to minister to them.
-In fact, I encourage you to entrust them to him, as you serve with excellence.
+Trust Him to minister to them.
+In fact, I encourage you to entrust them to Him, as you serve with excellence.
+Serving with your whole heart leaves a lasting mark, reflecting God’s love in ways that change lives.
+Start today by serving someone with excellence, letting your actions show the care God has for them.

 Scroll to Top